Dates of Project: 2010 to 2013

 Synopsis of the Work: Sickness Prevention Achieved through Regional Collaboration (SPARC) conducted research and planning for a new program, 5over50, to spur older adults to tap five key preventive services: flu and pneumonia vaccines, cancer screenings, screenings for cardiovascular disease, preventive medications and healthy behavior counseling.

-Key Recommendations for the New Program: Interviews with older adults across the country that revealed key motivators for the use of preventive services led the project team to recommend that 5over50 should:
+Interviews with older adults across the country that revealed key motivators for the use of preventive services led the project team to recommend that 5over50 should:

 - Educate people on the value of preventive services for everyone, not just those at high risk, and capitalize on their motivations for staying healthy.